b3cking/danubius.io/_posts/2022-03-16-file-uploads-get-hacked.md

 ## Client side attacks

-These validations are unsafe, and we do not use these to provide security, but to give customers fast feedbacks and pleisure.
+These validations are unsafe, and we do not use these to provide security, but to give customers fast feedbacks and pleasure.
 How can we bypass?

 - First and foremost you can completely switch off Javascript in your browser.
 - Use browser Developer Tools for changing Javascript methods, even if those are obfuscated, use de-obfuscator.